ignaciovi/songbinator/pals-songmix/README.md

 S-20 Delete input when adding the song
 S-21 On press ENTER -> add
 S-22 Style website
+S-23 Be able to change title playlist

 BACKLOG
 Style of displaying artist
 Contemplate rate limit for API
 Change tab icon and tab description
 Add image within artist
-Be able to change title playlist
+Consider special characters in playlist

 Be able to search for less popular similar artists